Wedding Vows for Her: Examples and Ideas

 Expressing your love for your partner in thoughtful, funny, or heartwarming ways can be a challenge.
 Luckily we’ve got you covered with some great tips and tricks when it comes to wedding vows for her.
 But first, here’s a closer look at what wedding vows really are and why we do them, as well as some answers to your most burning questions.

-Although wedding vows are used across most religions and cultures, the earliest recorded instances of wedding vows in an official ceremony date all the way back to Medieval England.
+Although wedding vows are used across most religions and cultures, the earliest recorded instances in an official ceremony date all the way back to Medieval England.
 However, many scholars argue that they were already a fairly widespread tradition by the time they were written about in texts.
 Although they were used for both religious and nonreligious ceremonies, at the time it was used by the wife to vow her devotion to her husband.
-Today, both partners will say vows to each other during their wedding.
+Today, both partners typically say vows to each other during their wedding.

 Why are wedding vows important?

 Like most wedding traditions, wedding vows are symbolic.
 Whether or not you use them as a public declaration of undying devotion, they’re a beautiful way to share your love for your partner in front of your closest friends and family.
-You can use traditional wedding vows from your religion, pre-written vows, or you can come up with your own.
+You can use traditional vows from your religion, pre-written vows, or you can come up with your own.

 How do you write your own vows?

 There are three main ways to go about it: start from scratch, use a template, or customize pre-written ones.
-If you’re starting from scratch, we have some great ideas for both funny and sad wedding vows for her below.
+If you’re starting from scratch, we have some great ideas for both funny and sad vows below.
 There are lots of ways to go about it but the simplest way to begin is to decide how you’d like to make your partner feel, then go from here.

 What should I include in my vows?